AP Exclusive: New election systems use vulnerable software

 If Georgia selects a system that runs on Windows 7, Marks said, her group will go to court to block the purchase.
 State elections spokeswoman Tess Hammock declined to comment because Georgia hasn’t officially selected a vendor.

-The election technology industry is dominated by three titans: Omaha, Nebraska-based Election Systems and Software LLC; Denver, Colorado-based Dominion Voting Systems Inc.; and Austin, Texas-based Hart InterCivic Inc. They make up about 92 percent of election systems used nationwide, according to a 2017 study .
+The election technology industry is dominated by three titans : Omaha, Nebraska-based Election Systems and Software LLC; Denver, Colorado-based Dominion Voting Systems Inc.; and Austin, Texas-based Hart InterCivic Inc. They make up about 92% of election systems used nationwide, according to a 2017 study .
 All three have worked to win over states newly infused with federal funds and eager for an update.

 U.S. officials determined that Russia interfered in the 2016 presidential election and have warned that Russia, China and other nations are trying to influence the 2020 elections.

-Note: This story has been corrected to fix spelling of Arizona elections spokeswoman C. Murphy Hebert’s last name.